clemsonciti/rcde_workshops/r_programming/04-Matrix.md

 :class: dropdown

-- Data frames are used to store tables, where columns correspond to a particular variable, and rows correpond to a particular observation.
+- Data frames are used to store tables, where columns correspond to a particular variable, and rows correspond to a particular observation.

 - Data Frame characteristics: